Project Astrebla

 Sustainable Development Goals

->70% of the project revenues going back to companies controlled by the community of traditional owners
+Benefit sharing plan: >70% of the project revenues going back to companies controlled by the community of traditional owners

 Improved skills and/or knowledge resulting from training provided as part of project activities

-Additional income stream for the traditional owners
+Carbon credits provide an additional income stream for the traditional owners

-244,000 tCO2e emission avoided over 25 years
+244,000 tCO2e reduced over 25 years

 125,000 ha under sustainable management, fire frequency reduction and temporal shift